 Meet Your Major

-As an education major concentrating in high school education (8-12), you’ll gain the expertise, skills and confidence to teach high school students.
+At Merrimack College, as an education major concentrating in high school education (8-12), you’ll gain the expertise, skills, and confidence to teach high school students.

 Approved by the Massachusetts Department of Elementary and Secondary Education, our programs provide you with the training required to earn your state teaching license in high school education.
 Bonus?
 Through hands-on learning opportunities, you’ll develop your education philosophy, create a portfolio, and hone your classroom management skills.